 Performing Captivity, Performing Escape

-The concentration camp and Jewish ghetto at Terezín, or Theresienstadt, in what is now the Czech Republic, was a site of enormous suffering, fear and death; but in the midst of this was a thriving and desperately vibrant cultural life.
-While the children’s drawings and musical pieces created in the ghetto have become justly famous, the prisoners’ theatrical works, though a lesser-known aspect of their artistic endeavours, deserve serious attention as well.
+The concentration camp and Jewish ghetto at Terezín, or Theresienstadt, in what is now the Czech Republic, was a site of enormous suffering, fear, and death; but in the midst of this was a thriving and desperately vibrant cultural life.
+While the children’s drawings and musical pieces created in the ghetto have become justly famous, the prisoners’ theatrical works, though a lesser-known aspect of their artistic endeavors, deserves serious attention as well.

-Performing Captivity collects eleven theatrical texts—cabaret songs and sketches, historical and verse dramas, puppet plays and a Purim play—written by Czech and Austrian Jews.
-Together, these works reveal the wide range of ways in which the prisoners engaged with and escaped from life in the ghetto through performance.
-The anthology opens with an insightful preface by novelist Ivan Klíma, who was interned in the ghetto as a child, and contains a detailed introduction by editor Lisa Peschel about the pre-war theatrical influences and wartime conditions that inspired the theatre of the ghetto.
+Performing Captivity, Performing Escape collects eleven theatrical texts―cabaret songs and sketches, historical and verse dramas, puppet plays, and a Purim play―written by Czech and Austrian Jews.
+Together these works reveal the wide range of ways in which the prisoners engaged with and escaped from life in the ghetto through performance.
+The anthology opens with an insightful preface by novelist Ivan Klíma, who was interned in the ghetto as a child, and contains a detailed introduction by editor Lisa Peschel about the pre-war theatrical influences and wartime conditions that inspired the theater of the ghetto.

-The array of theatrical forms collected in Performing Captivity speaks of the prisoners’ persistence of hope in a harrowing time and will be moving reading for students of the Holocaust.
+The array of theatrical forms collected in Performing Captivity, Performing Escape speaks of the prisoners’ persistence of hope in a harrowing time and is moving read for not for all.